pishty1/manichain/README.md

 basic mining done

-todo: store the nonce in the block
+todo: store the nonce in the block  - done